neuhelos/WeRise/README.md

 ## Technical Base

-WeRise was built using a tech stack comprising PostgreSQL, Firebase's Firestore NoSQL Cloud Database, Express, NodeJS and React.
+WeRise was built using a tech stack comprised of PostgreSQL, Firebase's Firestore NoSQL Cloud Database, Express, NodeJS and React.
 Material-UI was implemented as the base for designing and styling the UI/UX framework.

 ### Future Specifications